ShadowTheAge/yafc/README.md

+# YAFC: Community Edition
+### Why new repo?
+The [original](https://github.com/ShadowTheAge/yafc) YAFC repository has been inactive for years.
+Bugfixes piled up, but there was no one to review and merge them.
+This repository aims to solve that problem.

+### Have you talked with the author?
+Yes, we have their approval.

+## What is YAFC?
-# Yet Another Factorio Calculator

-YAFC is a Factorio calculator, planner and analyser.
+Yet Another Factorio Calculator, or YAFC, is a Factorio calculator, planner and analyser.
 The main goal of YAFC is to help with heavily modded games.

 <details>
 <summary>Expand to have a quick glance at what YAFC can do</summary>